Optimal Mechanism Design for Agents with DSL Strategies: The Case of Sybil Attacks in Combinatorial Auctions: Relations to Prominent Game-theoretic Solution Concepts

-\begin{lemma} When there is a finite amount of safety level strategies, a multi-leximin is guaranteed to exist. \end{lemma} \ifdefined\full{} \begin{proof} Fix a type $\theta_i$.
-By Lemma~\ref{lem:leximin_safety_level}, any safety level action LDs all non safety level actions.
-Thus, if we find an action that LDs all safety level actions, this action is the leximin.
-For any safety level action $a_i = s_i(\theta_i)$, consider the multi-set $U_{a_i}$.
-Now, lexicographic domination induces a full order over the safety level actions and there must be at least one maximizing strategy, which is the leximin. \end{proof} \fi

-We recall that we used the above two lemmas to derive Corollary~\ref{cor:loss_averse_existence}.
-For the discrete first-price auction, this yields an immediate corollary: \begin{corollary} The unique loss-averse strategy of the discrete first-price auction is also the unique multi-leximin strategy. \end{corollary} \ifdefined\full{} \begin{proof} For an agent $i$ with value $v_i$ there is a finite amount of safety level strategies, namely all the strategies with $b_i \leq v_i$, the amount of which is at most $\lceil \frac{v_i}{\epsilon} \rceil + 1$.
-By Lemma~\ref{lem:leximin_existence}, there must exist a multi-leximin strategy.
-By Lemma~\ref{lem:leximin_loss_averse} it is also loss-averse.
-Since there is a unique loss-averse strategy by Lemma~\ref{lem:discrete_first_price}, it must also be the unique multi-leximin. \end{proof} \fi
+\begin{restatable}[]{lemma}{LeximinExistence} When there is a finite amount of safety level strategies, multi-leximin is guaranteed to exist. \end{restatable}

-An important advantage of the loss aversion definition is that it naturally extends to settings with continuous outcomes.
+An important advantage of the \text{DSL} definition is that it naturally extends to settings with continuous outcomes.
 It is not clear how to extend the leximin definition to such cases.
-Thus, one possible way of thinking about the loss aversion notion is that it is a somewhat weaker notion of multi-leximin, that can be used in continuous settings, as well as discrete ones.
+Thus, one possible way of thinking about the \text{DSL} notion is that it is a somewhat weaker notion of multi-leximin, that can be used in continuous settings, as well as discrete ones.

-\ifdefined\full{} To complete the picture, we note the relation of (multi-)leximin to dominant strategy.
-It is straightforward to show that dominant strategy implies multi-leximin.
-Interestingly, this does not hold for leximin: \begin{example} \textit{Dominant strategy $\centernot \implies$ leximin}